 The state is data that changes over time.

-Typically, a React component has a state that controls its behaviors.
+Typically, a React component has a state that controls its behaviors and appearance.
 To manage the component’s state, you use the React state system.

 The following shows the steps for defining a piece of state in a React component: